nishchalbhattarai1998/Pop-a-Task/README.md

 - Chat with other users (group Chat)
 - Multimedia Sharing in chat

-# User rule
+# User role

 -True Authentication
--user needs to complete the task
 -assign task
--

-#Out of Scope
+-complete task task
+-check the notification
+-help others to complete the task